-- Contact an affected subscriber to explain that a network firewall or spam filter at their domain could be blocking Mailchimp campaigns.
+- Reach out to the affected contact and explain that a network firewall or spam filter at their domain could be blocking Mailchimp campaigns.

-- Ask the subscriber to copy this link and forward it to their IT department.
+- Ask the contact to copy this link and forward it to their IT department.

 - The IT professional should then follow the instructions on the Mailchimp IP site to calculate the complete range of our IP addresses.
 After they have the full IP list, they'll need to allowlist all Mailchimp IP addresses on their domain.